dpiatek/ghost-as-code/README.md

 ## Deployment

-Currently, following manual steps need to be done to deploy:
+Currently, following manual steps need to be done to deploy and the aim is to simplify them as much as possible:

 1. Source variables, setup AWS "private" profile and blog keypair
 2. Run backup script (if instance exists)
 3. Run packer to create/update AMI
 4. Run terraform to create/update infra (update AMI)
 5. Run upload backup script (update public dns)
 6. Source variables
 7. Run script (from instance) to obtain cert
 8. Run script (from instance) to start ghost

 Features:

+- improve reporting from scripts (or change to ansible)
+- remove domain specific data (from git too)
 - automate above
 - blue/green deploys
 - non-local tf state